Quinnan-Gill/InfoSec-Lessons/bash_lessons/intro_to_bash.md

 ```

 So here are some of the basics to bash scripting.
 It gets more complicated with functions and different linux commands but it is super useful.

+## CTF challenge

+Use thoth or pitt ssh and go to directory `/afs/pitt.edu/home/q/c/qcg1/ctf/`

 ## OverTheWire